Description: This 6-week course provides a basic primer for library acquisitions concepts common to all library material formats. Topics include:

 As a fundamentals course, FOA is tailored for librarians and paraprofessionals new to the acquisitions field; and librarians and support staff from other library units and library school or LSSC students who want to know more about acquisitions.
 Although FOA focuses on the acquisitions of monographs in various physical formats, it covers key components of acquisition and licensing processes for all library materials, in all formats, in all types of libraries.

-- Jennifer Arnold is Director, Library Services at Central Piedmont (N.C.)
+- Jennifer Arnold is the Director of Library Services at Central Piedmont (N.C.)
 Community College.

-- Stacey Marien is an Acquisitions Librarian at American University in Washington, D.C.
+- Lisa Spagnolo is the Acquisitions Librarian at University California, Davis.

 How to Register